-Maintaining our Speculative Buy rating but reducing our twelve-month price target to \$6.50 per share from \$7.75 per share due primarily to an increased risk profile, partly offset by a higher sector valuation.
+Maintaining our Speculative Buy rating and twelve-month price target of \$6.50 per share.

 Our rating reflects Air Industries positioning itself to leverage customer order flow since it has made significant investments over the past few years in new equipment, refined delivery processes, and elevated customer service.
 We anticipate the company should begin to experience customer and program growth as it continues to deepen longstanding customer relationships and gain new domestic and international customer.
-Entering 2025, the funded backlog increased to approximately \$118 million compared to \$85.7 million entering 2024.
+Entering 2Q25, the funded backlog increased to approximately \$120 million compared to \$85.7 million entering 2024.
+Although, purchase orders shipped are likely to remain soft in 1H25 compared to 2H25.